Sanfrecce Hiroshima

-Sanfrecce Hiroshima (サンフレッチェ広島) is a Japanese professional football club based in Asaminami-ku, Hiroshima.
-The club plays in the J1 League, which is the top tier of football in the country.
+Sanfrecce Hiroshima (サンフレッチェ広島) is a Japanese professional football club based in Hiroshima.
+The club competes in the J1 League, top flight of the Japanese football league system.
 Sanfrecce is one of the most successful clubs in Japan.
-The club is the joint fourth in most J1 League titles with four, the joint first in most top-flight titles (which includes the defunct Japan Soccer League), with eight, and the club with the most participations in Emperor's Cup finals, with 15.
+The club is the joint fourth in most J1 League titles with three, the joint first in most top-flight titles (which includes the defunct Japan Soccer League), with eight, and the club with the most participations in Emperor's Cup finals, with 15.

-The club is one of the only four clubs to be among the three best-placed teams of the FIFA Club World Cup, in a feat currently shared with Al-Sadd, Al-Ain and Kashima Antlers.
+Sanfrecce have won three J1 League, three Emperor's Cup, one J.League Cup and four Japanese Super Cup titles.
+Internationally, the club has made two appearances in the FIFA Club World Cup, with their most recent appearance being in the 2015 edition.